How do you attach a lightning arrestor to your Helium hotspot antenna? What does one look like? Is it dangerous?

 So, uh, how does it work?
 Just screw the thing in between your antenna and antenna cable, connect the attached grounding wire to a metal “path” that goes all the way to the ground and you’re done.

 Wait, you want more?
 What antenna is that?
 Where did I get that mount?
 What’s the insertion loss on this lightning arrestor (make sure you get the right connectors!) vs the stuff the military uses when they don’t want to fritz out a $40,000 piece of electronics?
-Psst, just get the Parley Labs one.
+Psst, just get one from McGill that fits your cables.

 I’ll start with the antenna.
 I don’t know what it is.
 A friend brought it over.
 He said he’d bought it on eBay and what did I think of it?
 I thought it would make a good demo for this lightning arrestor post, so I just gave him a Nearson 8 dBi I had laying around and kept his unknown antenna, which had the only thing that mattered: An N-connector on the bottom.